comp426-2022-fall/a99-team-31/docs/planning.md

 * Mitigated issues with styling not showing up
 * Discussed features we would add to the database, such as username, password, logs of interactions
 * Discussed pages to be added to the frontend and how we would request information from the API from the frontend
+* Discussed any changes needed to be made to the API from how we had originally done it

 ## Meeting 4: 12/08 @ 3pm
 This is the final meeting for our team.
 Going into this meeting, we were mostly done with the technical aspects of the project, and only needed to fix a couple of things.